 Queensway is a series of road intersections in Birmingham, a district in Bayswater, and a stop on the Metropolitan Line of the London Underground.
 “The Tube” as Brits affectionately call it, is a very safe way to travel, although it has had – rarely – some momentous accidents.
 It would be rare to suffer a whiplash injury on the Queensway underground environment, but we have to guard against having accidents.

 As a result of some accidents, a fail-safe system – the Moorgate Protection – has been installed at dead ends in underground stations, which stops the train automatically if the brakes are not applied for any reason.

 Any sudden stop in a moving vehicle, train, car or plane, can put a passenger at risk of whiplash.
 When the body is still moving after the vehicle comes to a halt, the head is thrown forwards and backwards, causing the whiplash injury from strained neck tendons.
 The pain usually sets in after a few hours and can be intense and persistent.
 Symptoms are hard to diagnose.
 They don’t usually show up in X-rays or MRI scans.
 Should you have sustained a whiplash injury in Queensway and you think it was the fault of the transport operator, you may have a valid compensation claim, if you can prove liability.

-How can I find out about making a claim for my whiplash injury?
+How can you find out about claiming for a whiplash injury in Queensway?